Rpc

 ;

 Within a single service, these three types cannot be mixed; only one can be chosen.
-Developers can select the appropriate type based on their needs.
+Developers can select based on their own needs.

-All Services share a common base class with some shared interfaces, as shown below:
+All Services have a common base class that shares some common interfaces, as shown below:

 class ServiceBase {